Jordan: The Quiescent Opposition

 Jordan reconvened its parliament in 1984 with by-elections to fill vacant seats from the 1967 assembly.
 But phase two really began in 1989, with the first full election for a new assembly, held in response to protests over economic grievances that began in the south and spread throughout the kingdom.
 Brotherhood members participated in the protests but did not organize them.
 Nor was the protest characterized by Islamist rhetoric.

 But the Islamists profited from the opposition.
 In the 1989 elections, Islamist candidates won the largest bloc, with thirty-four of eighty seats in parliament.
 In light of their electoral success, Islamists were given five cabinet positions.
 They then generated considerable outrage by trying to introduce limited gender segregation and ban alcohol.
 The king dismissed the controversial cabinet within six months of the election.
-Since then, only Islamists who have formally left the Brotherhood have won cabinet positions.

 In the 1989 poll, the Brotherhood had a strong advantage over other political groups.
 It had held a license to operate as a social organization since 1957, whereas political parties had been outlawed.
 The Brotherhood also had a well-established network of regional offices.